brewkit/components/README.md

 ## Palette

 Material's theming philosophy comes with opinionated approach in regards to dark/light variants.
-In some cases you just need to bind colors to either `dark`, or 'light' property of for example `primary' keys.
+In some cases you just need to bind colors to either `dark`, or 'light' property of for example `primary` keys.
 Unfortunately this is not flexibile enough.
 Much of those stuff is addressed and fixed in MUI 5, but we need to get by with version 4 for now.
 By utilizng a `createCervezaTheme` we are now customizing brand colors to mimic the ones we already used but in a predictible manner by supplying our `defaultTheme` which has its own palette definitions.

 ```tsx
 // defaultTheme.js